mike-trout/employees-app/README.md

 -f https://raw.githubusercontent.com/mike-trout/employees-app/master/employees-app-service.yaml
 ```

-The service is exposed as a NodePort.
+The service is exposed as a `NodePort`.